Welcome to today's edition of the Rush 24-7 podcast.

 The New York Times also has another story about black enthusiasm, black voter enthusiasm in this election is suppressed.

-That uh hurts Democrats.
+That hurts Democrats.

-And I think you're seeing, as we talked about all week, polls are starting to narrow now because these polsters and others are going to have to have credibility once the race is over and once the elections come in.
+And I think you're seeing, as we talked about all week, polls are starting to narrow now because these pollsters and others are going to have to have credibility once the race is over and once the elections come in.

 All of the polling data with their inflated Democrat samples and Democrat waiting, producing these massive Democrat victories of 40 to 50 seats in the House at 30 or 20 or whatever.

-Uh they're being revised now.
+They're being revised now.

 And everybody on the left's starting to get a little bit nervous.